 The US government requires all graduate students hired for research and teaching to sign, under penalty of perjury, an Employment Eligibility Verification (I-9 Form).
 You must produce specified documents, which verify your identity and authorization to work, and present them with your signed I-9 form to Student Financial Services.

-International students at MIT can benefit from CINTAX, an on-line tax preparation system for international students holding F-1 or J-1 visas.
-CINTAX is only of assistance in the preparation of federal (US) taxes.
+International students at MIT can benefit from GLACIER Tax Prep Software System, an on-line tax preparation system for international students holding F-1 or J-1 visas.
+GLACIER is only of assistance in the preparation of federal (US) taxes.
 Please contact the International Students Office for more information.